oasis-tcs/tosca-specs/2_0/events.md

-  (i.e., the various interface states, the `events` that cause transitions between these events, and the `conditions` that must be satisfied before events can be handled or before events can be propagated across the topology graph.
+  (i.e., the various interface states, the `events` that cause transitions between these events, and the `conditions` that must be satisfied before events can be handled or before events can be propagated across the service topology graph.
 - Events enable the creation of reusable components, where the logic for managing the lifecycle of a component can largely be defined locally within that component based on knowledge (defined in the